 Jacquelyn Ardam (she/her) is the Assistant Director of the UCLA Undergraduate Research Center for the Humanities, Arts, and Social Sciences.
 She received her PhD in English at UCLA in 2015 and has taught at UCLA and Colby College.
 She has also worked as a writer and editor for over a decade.
 You may reach her at firstname.lastname@example.org.

-Laura Ha Reizman, Graduate Advisor
+Laura Ha Reizman

 Laura (she/her) is a PhD candidate in the Department of Asian Languages and Cultures.
 Her research re-evaluates post-1945 South Korean history by examining the history and representation of mixed-race Koreans born of and after the Korean War.
 Before entering the PhD program, Laura worked in nonprofit grant writing, event planning, and publishing.
 She loves teaching and mentoring and enjoys working with students at all stages of research.
 As Graduate Advisor of Aleph, she helps staff gain a better understanding of the publication process and hones their editing skills.

-To view staff directory for all years, click here.
+To view general staff directory, click here.